Here is an overview of the different stages that a candidate will pass through during the complete admissions process:

 All complete applications will be considered after each deadline.
 Your application will be reviewed by the Admissions committee and a decision made regarding whether to shortlist you for interview.

-We will send you an email notification as to the status of your application approximately two weeks after the relevant application deadline.
+We will send you an email notification as to the status of your application approximately one week after the relevant application deadline.
 Please note your application must be complete (including the receipt references) before it can be considered.

 We regret that, due to the volume of applications we receive, the Admissions Committee is not able to provide feedback on individual applications that are unsuccessful.